syafii95/AIVC_rtx30/readme.md

-Optimization from previous version to support gpu up to rtx30 series
+Support up to rtx30 series